A question commonly raised during Middle East cross-cultural training is why the region is named this way.

 Every now and again we get an international story that demonstrates the importance of cultural awareness in the modern age.

-Examples include the Israeli tourists kissing in a Hindu shrine, the movie poster that offended Buddhists and sparked protests in S.E.
-Asia or the now infamous Prophet Muhammad Cartoons.
+Examples include the Israeli tourists who got into trouble for kissing in a Hindu shrine, the movie poster depicting someone sat on the head of the Buddha that offended Buddhists and sparked protests in S.E.
+Asia and the now infamous Prophet Muhammad Cartoons.